cscollett/zephir-api/README.md

     ssh-keygen
 ```

-### 2) Get the deploy keys and configuration file
+#### 2. Get the deploy keys and configuration file

 Copy over the zephir-api repository deploy keys (private and public key pairs) and the configuration file from zephir-dev or zephir-stg.
-Keys and the configuration file are under the .ssh directory of the htmm account:
+The keys and the configuration file are under the .ssh directory of the htmm account:
 * id_rsa_zephir-api
 * id_rsa_zephir-api.pub
 * config